somatonic/MarkupSimpleNavigation/README.md

     'selector' => '',
     // define custom PW selector, you may sanitize values from user input

+    'selector_field' => 'nav_selector',
+    // string (default 'nav_selector') define custom PW selector by using a property or field on a page.
+Use this setting if you want to overwrite the default nav_selector

     'outer_tpl' => '<ul>||</ul>',
     // template string for the outer most wrapper. || will contain entries